teemo/timezone-lookup/README.md

 ### [apply-tzwhere](https://github.com/databerries/apply-tzwhere)

-Associate each lat/long point with the corresponding timezone using the library [java-tzwhere](https://github.com/sensoranalytics/java-tzwhere/)
+Associates each lat/long point with the corresponding timezone using the library [java-tzwhere](https://github.com/sensoranalytics/java-tzwhere/).

-You might wandering why not simply using java-tzwhere?
-Here is the reason: java-tzwhere is a very accurate lib, which is really great!
-It's also relatively fast, it takes few milliseconds.
-However to process billion of rows it remains too slow.
-This library is faster (about few nanoseconds), however it's less accurate.

 This process step generates a new csv.
 Here is a sample of data (latitude, longitude, string timezone, index):